o

 “Mal Viaje” and “Nada”

-When embarking on a psychedelic journey, the two things you want to avoid at all costs are “Mal Viaje” (a bad trip) and “Nada” (nothing).
-Especially if this is a once-in-a-lifetime experience or a once-in-a-longtime experience, you really don’t want to be left frightened and confused or disappointed and deflated.
+When embarking on a psychedelic journey, the two things you will inevitably worry about are “mal viaje” (a bad trip) and “nada” (nothing).
+Especially if this is a once-in-a-lifetime or a once-in-a-longtime experience, you really don’t want to be left frightened and confused on the one hand or disappointed and deflated on the other.

 Why do we have bad trips and no trips?
 Sometimes the fault is with us, sometimes with the mushroom and sometimes with the environment we take it in.
 If we are highly-strung, have a controlling personality, and find it difficult to relax and go with the flow, we are much more likely to have a bad trip.
 If we are in a bad mood or feeling anxious or suspicious, the likelihood is even higher.

 This is the “set” part of “set and setting”.
-You should come to the experience with a good mindset, that its, with a positive attitude of openness, curiosity, trust and respect.
-You should also have a stable enough personality, without any of the obvious contra-indications, such as a history of psychotic breakdown.
-Ideally, you should not be an overly obsessive or controlling person.
+You should come to the experience with a good mindset, that is, with a positive attitude of openness, curiosity, trust and respect.
+You should also have a stable enough personality, without any of the obvious contra-indications, such as a history of psychosis, schizophrenia or suicidality, and the less obvious ones, like OCD (obsessive compulsive disorder), C-PTSD (complex post-traumatic stress disorder), DID (dissociative identity disorder) or NPD (narcissistic personality disorder).

-In fact, with experience, we find that there really is no such thing as “Nada” or “Mal Viaje”.
-Gnosis can be found in any and all conditions, and sometimes we need to be reminded that we don’t always get what we want and that we must make the best of what we are given.
-But to get something of value from any experience, what we really need is faith (Pistis) and mindfulness (Kenosis).
+In fact, with experience, we find that there really is no such thing as “nada” or “mal viaje”.
+Gnosis can be found in any and all conditions.
+Sometimes we need to be reminded that we don’t always get what we want and that we must make the best of what we are given.

 o